Francesco Caldei

 Francesco Caldei called Francesco Mantovano or Mantovani (1587/88 in Mantua – 22 May 1674 in Venice) was an Italian painter, mainly known as a still-life painter of flowers, fruits, animals and musical instruments.
 He also collaborated on garland and allegorical paintings.
 He was an art valuer and may also have been active as an art dealer.
 He worked first in Rome and then for the rest of his career in Venice.
-Here his flower pieces with their Roman flavour and the pleasantness of composition earned the artist considerable commercial success with the Venetian bourgeoisie.
+Here, his flower pieces with their Roman flavour and the pleasantness of composition earned the artist considerable commercial success with the Venetian bourgeoisie.

 Life

 Little is known about the early life of Caldei.
-Only recent scholarship has identified the artist referred to in contemporary sources as 'Francesco Mantovano' was in fact properly called 'Francesco Caldei'.
-From contemporary records it has been deduced that he was born in the year 1587–88.
-His secondary name 'Mantovano' means 'from Mantua', which indicates that he was originally from the city of Mantua.
+Only recent scholarship has identified that the artist referred to in contemporary sources as 'Francesco Mantovano' was in fact properly called 'Francesco Caldei'.
+From contemporary records, it has been deduced that he was born in the year 1587–88.
+His secondary name, 'Mantovano', means 'from Mantua', which indicates that he was originally from the city of Mantua.
 He is believed to have apprenticed in Mantua in the period from 1600 to 1609.
-The presence of Caldei in Mantua is documented in a letter sent by Marco Boschini to Leopoldo de' Medici which states that Chaldei had authenticated a portrait of Frans Pourbus the Younger whom Caldei had testified to having known and frequented in Mantua.
+The presence of Caldei in Mantua is documented in a letter sent by Marco Boschini to Leopoldo de' Medici, which states that Caldei had authenticated a portrait of Frans Pourbus the Younger whom Caldei had testified to having known and frequented in Mantua.